artisan-roaster-scope/artisan/_devices/phidgets.md

     <figcaption>Phidget Control Panel</figcaption>
 </figure>

 The first tab of the Phidget Control Panel lists all Phidgets accessible by the computer running it.
 It shows local Phidgets directly connected via USB/VINT as well as Phidgets accessible via the network indicating also the serving entity.
+Note that only published network servers without password protection are listed.

 <figure>
     <a href="/assets/images/RemotePhidgets.png"><img src="/assets/images/RemotePhidgets.png"></a>
     <figcaption>Accessible Phidgets</figcaption>
 </figure>

 By default Artisan is only accessing local Phidgets.
 Ticking the flag in the Network section of the Phidget tab (menu ```Config >> Device```, 4th tab) makes networked Phidgets accessible to Artisan as well.
 In most cases there is no need to enter the name of the server under Host as the mDNS/ZeroConf protocol will find Phidget servers automatically.
-In rare cases one needs to enter the remote server name like ```hub5000.local``` or its IP address in the ```Host``` field.
+In rare cases (e.g. if you set a password on your Phidget Network Servder) one needs to enter the remote server name like ```hub5000.local``` or its IP address in the ```Host``` field and its password (if set) into the ```Password```field.
 If the ```Remote Only``` flag is ticked too, local Phidgets are ignored.

 <figure>